FirstTimeEZ/server-ssl/README.md

 ![](https://i.imgur.com/WkLlML1.png)

-You can use the `Command Prompt`, but if keys need to be generated then portable [`OpenSSL`](https://github.com/FirstTimeEZ/openssl) will be downloaded temporarily.
+You can also use the `Command Prompt`

+If keys need to be generated then portable [`OpenSSL`](https://github.com/FirstTimeEZ/openssl) will be downloaded temporarily.

 ![](https://i.imgur.com/COxLCaf.png)